Phantasm42/LibreAmnesia/README.md

 # How to Play

 Since *LibreAmnesia* is only the game data, you will still need to download an engine.
 Currently, there isn't a way to download precompiled engine and game binaries without the need to obtain non-free software, so the only way to get an engine is to compile one with *Amnesia: The Dark Descent* source code.
-The work in progress can then be played by placing all of its contents in an empty folder, and copying Amnesia.exe along with its dll files.
+The work in progress can then be played in Windows by placing all of its contents in an empty folder and copying Amnesia.exe along with its dll files, or on a GNU/Linux distribution by simply copying Amnesia.bin.x86 or Amnesia.bin.x86_64.

 # What “Free” Means